Lab Members

 Electrical and Computer Engineering PhD Candidate

-Miles is a fourth-year graduate student in Electrical and Computer Engineering.
+Miles is a fifth-year graduate student in Electrical and Computer Engineering.
 He entered Duke through the CNAP program.
 He currently develops and applies computational methods to understand the neural bases of natural learning.
 When not doing research, he loves getting outside and hiking or rock climbing - unless it's too cold, in which case you can find him indoors cooking or playing games.

 Liz O'Gorman